xcollantes/algorithms-data-structures/heap/heap.md

 Given the image above, the left child of 15 is `= 2 * 3` where 3 is the array
 index.
 So the left child is at index 6 where value is 12.

+This works because the structure increases twice you move down the tree.
+In the same way that traversing an array with two pointers: one at slow or +1 and one at fast or +2, where when fast reaches the end of the array, slow will be at the middle of the end or where fast is located.

+So in the same way, since the tree is doubling at every level, the array is filled up given the formulas with the ancestors of the tree as the array fills up.